Essentials of solar system design

 - You want the fastest possible payback — batteries typically extend the payback period.

-If you’ve got an existing electric hot water cylinder, including a timer or solar diverter in your install can turn your cylinder into a cheap form of energy storage.
-Some newer models offer these as built in features.
+If you’ve got an electric hot water cylinder, including a timer or solar diverter in your install can turn it into a cheap form of energy storage.
+Some newer models offer these as built-in features.

 These devices will pre-heat your hot water while the sun is shining so you can make use of it later.
 This will save you money as heating water is a large part of most household power bills.